lcgodoy/mid_atlantic_forecasts/Readme.md

-# Operational dynamic range models for near-term forecasts of species on the move
+# Dynamic range models for near-term forecasting of a marine species on the move

-## Alexa L. Fredston, Daniel Ovando, Andrew Allyn, \\James T. Thorson, Malin L. Pinsky
+## Alexa L. Fredston,* Daniel Ovando,* Jude Kong, Brandon Muffley, James T. Thorson, Malin L. Pinsky

+* *Co-first authors*

 ### Guide to project code

+You are welcome to explore and run any code here!
+For questions please open an Issue here on GitHub.
+If you reuse or repurpose the code, please cite the manuscript preprint.

 This repository is organized as follows: